TAKE ACTION NOW

 DON'T WAIT ANY LONGER

-Our association is a non-profit organization based in Chamezi.
-It was founded in 1978 by the folklorist Eirini Papadaki and now consists of permanent residents of Chamezi as well as young people associated with it.
+Our association is a non-profit organization based in Hamezi.
+It was founded in 1978 by the folklorist Eirini Papadaki and now consists of permanent residents of Hamezi as well as young people associated with it.

 Hamezi Festival